Sdach Korn: Rise to power (1508–1513)

 In 1508, Korn proclaimed himself as king under the reign name of Srei Chetha Thireach Reameathiptei without ever being in possession of the necessary royal regalia or palladium of the kingdom, the Preah Khan Reach Royal sword.
 He set his capital city in Srolop Pichey Bateay Prey Nokor, later known as Banteay Prey Nokor, the fortress of Prey Nokor, nowadays located in Nokor Knong Village, Doung Tey Commune, Ponhea Kraek District, Tboung Khmum Province.
 In 1512, Sdach Korn led a rebellion against Srey Sokunboth from his new capital in Toul Basan taking control over the South and Eastern provinces of Cambodia.
 Srey Sokunboth had no choice but to flee to Kompong Svay.
 Sdach Korn set his camp at Phnom Santuk while Srey Sokunboth attempted to escape to Pursat province.
-One of Korn's general, Meun Sorintkeo, caught him on the way and killed Srey Sokunboth.
+One of Korn's generals, Meun Sorintkeo, caught him on the way and killed Srey Sokunboth.
 Victorious, Sdach Korn imposed an oath of loyalty to him from all the royal army under the command of general Kaw.